Join 1,972,984 Americans who searched DMV.org for insurance rates

 How Coverage Affects Helmet Requirements

 No insurance discounts are available for wearing a helmet.
-As is, helmets are required for riders under 18.
+As is, helmets are required for riders under 18 years old.

 Proof of Insurance and Financial Responsibility